Asian Restaurants in Beverly Hills

 For more than 30 years, Mr. Chow has been recognized as one of Beverly Hills’ staple restaurants, known for its stylish black-and-white décor, superb Chinese cuisine and frequent celebrity dinner guests.
 The restaurant serves a delicious combination of authentic Beijing dishes and original recipes from award-winning Executive Chef Yi Jia Qian.
 While signature entrees include Chicken Satay, Mr. Chow Noodles and Ma Mignon, you can’t leave Mr. Chow without ordering the signature Beijing Duck.
 Some say it’s one of the best prepared Beijing Duck dishes in the world!

 If you crave Vietnamese-French fusion cuisine in a more elegant setting, look no further than Crustacean on South Santa Monica Boulevard.
 Renowned Chef Helene An delivers enticing seafood dishes such as its signature Dungeness crab roasted in pepper-garlic sauce or simmered in saké, Chardonnay, garlic and scallions; giant grilled tiger prawns lounging on garlic noodles that have a hint of sweetness and are positively addictive; or whole Maine lobster with angel hair pasta.
-Not only is the menu as impressive as its sounds, but the décor is equally alluring.
-The restaurant’s koi-filled stream flows through the bar and dining room which is adorned in Southeast Asian antiques.
+Not only is the menu as impressive as its sounds, but the décor is equally alluring, with a koi-filled stream flowing through the bar and dining room.
 It’s no wonder Crustacean attracts high-profile guests such as Hollywood power player and celebrities.

 Nirvana is a vibrant Indian restaurant that takes guests on an exotic culinary journey among a background of round canopied beds, deep sofas and a glass “riverbed” pathway highlighting its under-restaurant koi pond.
 Nirvana’s menu serves up sophisticated takes on time-honored Indian recipes such as Chicken Tikka, Nirvana Lamb Curry and Lobster Masala.
 The diverse menu, which is meant to be shared, features a selection of innovative and delicious curries, ample vegetarian choices and a broad range of tandoori breads perfect to indulge in and enjoy!